Richmal Crompton: Work

-The William books sold over 12 million copies in the United Kingdom alone.
+The William books sold over 12 million copies in the United Kingdom alone and they remain in print.
 They have been adapted for films, stage-plays, and numerous radio and television series.
 Illustrations by Thomas Henry contributed to their success.

+In 1934 Crompton wrote a controversial William story called "William and the Nasties," (published in the 1945 book William the Detective) which seems to contain both antisemitism and a recognition of antisemitism's dangers.
+The story was omitted from future editions of the book.

 Crompton saw her real work as writing adult fiction.
 Starting with The Innermost Room (1923), she wrote 41 novels for adults and published nine collections of short stories.
-Their focus was generally village life in the Home Counties.
-Though these novels have the same inventiveness and lack of sentimentality as the 'William' books, after the Second World War, such literature had an increasingly limited appeal.
+Their focus was generally village life in the Home Counties Though these novels have the same inventiveness and lack of sentimentality as the 'William' books, after the Second World War such literature had an increasingly limited appeal.

-Even William was originally created for a grown-up audience, as she saw Just William as a potboiler (Cadogan, 1993).
+Even William was originally created for a grown-up audience, as she saw Just William as a potboiler.
 She was pleased by its success, but seemed frustrated that her other novels and short stories did not receive the same recognition.
 Her first published story was published in The Girl's Own Paper in 1918, concerning a little boy named Thomas, a forerunner of William who reacts against authority.
 Crompton tried several times to reformulate William for other audiences.
 Jimmy (1949) was aimed at younger children, and Enter – Patricia (1927) at girls.
 Crompton wrote two more Jimmy books, but no more Patricia, and neither was as successful as William.

 Crompton never disclosed the source of inspiration for the main character William; different opinions exist.
-Presumably it was the result of mixing observations of children she worked with or knew with her own imagination.
 According to the actor John Teed, whose family lived next door to Crompton, the model for William was Crompton's nephew Tommy:

-As a boy I knew Miss Richmal Crompton Lamburn well.
-She lived quietly with her mother in Cherry Orchard Road, Bromley Common.
-My family lived next door.
-In those days it was a small rural village.
-Miss Lamburn was a delightful unassuming young woman and I used to play with her young nephew Tommy.
-He used to get up to all sorts of tricks and he was always presumed to be the inspiration for William by all of us.
-Having contracted polio she was severely crippled and confined to a wheelchair.
-Owing to her restricted movements she took her setting from her immediate surroundings which contained many of the features described, such as unspoilt woods and wide streams and Biggin Hill Aerodrome, very active in the Twenties.

-Crompton's fiction centres around family and social life, dwelling on the constraints that they place on individuals while also nurturing them.
-This is best seen in her depiction of children as puzzled onlookers of society's ways.
-Nevertheless, the children, particularly William and his Outlaws, almost always emerge triumphant.

-The William books have been translated into sixteen or seventeen languages (Cadogan, 1993).